AlexAvlonitis/the_maze/README.md

 **MAZE FILE REQUIREMENTS**

-The maze file should have an extension of .maze
+The maze file should have an extension of .maze and shoud be placed under lib/maze_files

 The structure of the maze should be like that: